ukgovdatascience/dotfiles/README.md

 This repo contains:

-* A template global [.gitignore](.gitignore_global) file which will prevent git from seeing the most commonly used data formats.
+* A template [.gitignore](.gitignore) file which will prevent git from seeing the most commonly used data formats.
 * A `git_template` which, if used, will install a [pre-commit](git_template/hooks/pre-commit) and [pre-push](git_template/hooks/pre-push) hook into all new repositories to prevent data in common formats from being commited or pushed by accident.

 If used correctly, the templates here will: